Professor-G/AstroDynamics/docs/source/Orbital_Mechanics.rst

 **(3)** Compare the energy error vs time for the run above, with runs using :math:`\Delta` t = 1e-4, and :math:`\Delta` t = 1e-2.
 Explain the trend.

+The higher the timestep, the lower the error!

 .. code-block:: python

     import matplotlib.pyplot as plt